Hotel and Tent

-Pisang Peak Climbing is an adventurous journey towards Annapurna Circuit region.
+Pisang Peak Climbing is an adventurous journey towards Annapurna Circuit trek.
 Pisang Peak (6,091 m) is located in the beautiful Manang Valley.
-It is one of the 1,310 trekking peaks of Nepal.
-It is one of the most climbed peaks because it is non-technical and less difficult than others are.
+It is one of the 1,310 trekking peak in Nepal.
+It is one of the most climbed peak because it is non-technical and less difficult than others are.

 Annapurna Circuit trek is often combined with this peak climbing in Nepal.
 Generally, after you climb this peak, you trek to Muktinath via Thorung La Pass (5,416 m).
 In this tailor-made trip, you can do peak climbing, Thorung La Pass trek and Muktinath trek, all at once!